Jefferson County Public Library: JCPL history

+JCPL Workers Unionize

+On March 7, 2024, workers at the Jefferson County Public Library overwhelmingly voted to form a Union with the American Federation of State, County, and Municipal Employees.
+The 350 JCPL workers voted 213-62 to become the first county workers to organize under Colorado Senate Bill 22-230.
+JCPL workers have been contending with a number of issues, including low wages and workplace safety.
+Safety in particular was a concern, as libraries have become ground zero in culture wars and default social service agencies.

 Community opportunities

 Each year, JCPL supports thousands of children with programs and services designed to promote early literacy, academic achievement, socialization, workforce readiness and more.
 Storytimes are held at each library for children of all ages.

 In January 2011, JCPL launched the "Every Child Ready to Read" effort, which seeks to inform parents of their crucial role as their child's first teacher.
 This program provides literacy resources for parents and their children.

-The annual Summer Reading Club holds a long tradition of stopping the "summer slide."
+The annual Summer Challenge holds a long tradition of stopping the "summer slide."
 Research conducted by the Department of Education reveals that students make steady progress in their reading skills during the school year, but if they don't continue to read over the summer risk, a noticeable decline in both their reading and spelling skills.
 This is most evident among low-income students, who can lose the equivalent of around two months of literacy skills each summer.

 The Traveling Children's Library (TCL) enhances the early literacy experiences of preschool-aged children by delivering books and programs to children in Head Start and other classrooms.
 Through a monthly bilingual storytime visit from JCPL staff and a monthly deposit of books in English and Spanish, the TCL provides children with greater exposure to books, reading and stories.
 The TCL also works to educate children's families about the free services and materials available to them through the public library, and how parents, as a child’s first teacher, can help develop their child's pre-reading skills.